supercharge/docs/session.md

 ```

 ### Register the Session Driver
 Once you finish the implementation of your session driver, you can register it to the Supercharge framework.
+If not existent, create the `app/bootstrappers` directory.
+There, you should create a new file `session.js` which extends the default session bootstrapper from the framework.

-The session bootstrapper located within `app/bootstrappers` already outlines how to register it.
-Basically, you need to call `Session.extend()` and pass the driver name and implementation as arguments:
+you need to call `Session.extend()` and pass the driver name and implementation as arguments:

 ```js
 'use strict'